allyhume/FLIP-Sensitivity/src/weatherGenerator/readme.md

 install.packages("ncdf4")
 install.pacakges("abind")
 ```
-You will also need to edit the setwd file near to the top of the scripts to
+You will also need to edit the setwd line near to the top of the scripts to
 specify the location of the *.nc files.

 The 2011 version (SampleAndProduceData2011.R) will read in the following nc data files: